-This continues to be a challenging economic environment to analyze, with mixed signals.
-I would estimate the probability of a recession starting in the coming six months to be around 30-40%.
+This continues to be an extremely challenging economic environment to analyze, with mixed signals.
+I would estimate the probability of a recession starting in the coming six months to be around 30-45%.
 While my base-case view remains that the U.S. economic expansion will likely continue over the next several months, and in general until further notice, the trend in much of the data is concerning and the data probably needs to start improving soon if the U.S. economy is going to weather the current soft patch.

-Of greatest concern are the depth and duration of yield curve inversion (10yr-3m) and the weakness in the U.S. manufacturing PMI (now below 50).
-On the positive side: the LEI index continues to trend higher YoY, financial conditions continue to be generally supportive of the expansion, and the labor market continues to be relatively strong.
-Even given some of the late cycle indications, some slack seems to remain in the labor market, which may further suggest that the economic cycle can continue for a while longer.
+Of greatest concern are the depth and duration of yield curve inversion (10yr-3m) and the weakness in the U.S. manufacturing PMI (now below 50 for two consecutive months).
+On the positive side: recent housing market data looks strong, the LEI index continues to trend higher YoY, and financial conditions continue to be generally supportive of the expansion.
+And even given some of the late cycle indications, some slack seems to remain in the labor market, which may further suggest that the economic cycle can continue for a while longer.
 Also, historically U.S. business cycles have ended with an "overheating" and an overshoot of inflation- the U.S. economy has not (yet) "overheated" and there seems to be an absence of obvious excesses.

 Much of the weakness in global manufacturing is likely attributable to uncertainty over global trade policy, an issue that the current U.S. administration seems to have a fair amount of unilateral influence over.
 In my view the administration will likely make an effort to move toward resolution as the re-election campaign approaches, which may be the catalyst for a global economic rebound.
-The more time passes before a resolution the more likely a resolution could be too little too late with regards to avoiding a recession.
+The more time passes before a resolution, however, the more likely a resolution could be too little too late with regards to avoiding a recession.